yardsale8/stat489_book/_sources/FunctionalListProcessing/OtherExamplesOfHigherOrderFunctions.txt

     total_calls_to_fib

-We see that, even for a small value of ``n``, we get a larger number of calls for each of the number less than ``n``.
+We see that, even for a small value of ``n``, we get a larger number of calls for each of the numbers less than ``n``.
 One solution to this problem is **memiozation**, which involves decorating our function and using a dictionary to remember the output of previous calls.
 First, we will implement a closure that includes a reference to a dictionary.
-When ever we know the return value for a specific argument, we will save it in our dictionary.
+Whenever we know the return value for a specific argument, we will save it in our dictionary.
 Furthermore, we will query the dictionary each time our function is called, and we will immediately return the solution if saved in the dictionary.